wp-plugins/powerpress/readme.txt

 === Blubrry PowerPress Podcasting plugin ===
 Contributors: amandato, blubrry
-Tags: podcasting, podcast, podcaster, itunes, google play music, google play, enclosure, zune, iphone, youtube, viddler, blip.tv, ustream, podcasting, audio, video, rss2, feed, player, media, rss, mp3, music, embed, feedburner, statistics, stats, flv, flash, id3, episodes, blubrry, webm, mp4, m4v, wordpressmu, mu, wordpress mu, multisite, multi site, mediacaster, post, plugin, posts, simple, social, dashboard, TSG, Buzzsprout, MTR, WP-boxCast, CastMyBlog, simple podcasting, seriously simple podcasting, seriously-simple-podcasting, podlove, podcast.de, clammr
+Tags: powerpress, podcasting, podcast, podcaster, itunes, google play music, google play, enclosure, professional, apple, apple tv, ipad, iphone, youtube, viddler, ustream, podcasting, audio, video, rss2, feed, player, media, rss, mp3, music, embed, feedburner, statistics, stats, flv, flash, id3, episodes, blubrry, mp4, m4v, wordpressmu, mu, wordpress mu, multisite, multi site, mediacaster, post, plugin, posts, simple, social, dashboard, TSG, Buzzsprout, MTR, WP-boxCast, CastMyBlog, tgs podcasting,  simple podcasting, seriously simple podcasting, seriously-simple-podcasting, serious, seriously, ssp, podlove, podcast.de, clammr, clammr radio, audio player, stitcher, show, shows, series, docs, documentation, support, free, add-ons, extensions, addons, libsyn, libsyn-podcasting, podbean, podomatic, spreaker
 Requires at least: 3.6
 Tested up to: 4.3.1
 Stable tag: 6.2
 Donate link: https://www.patreon.com/blubrry?ty=h
 License: GPLv2 or later

-PowerPress brings the essential features for podcasting to WordPress including full iTunes and Google Play support, Web audio/video players and more.
+No. 1 Podcasting plugin for WordPress, with simple & advanced modes, players, subscribe tools, and more!
+Supports iTunes, Google Play, Stitcher...

 == Description ==

-Blubrry PowerPress brings the essential features for podcasting to WordPress.
-Developed by podcasters for podcasters, PowerPress offers full iTunes and Google Play support, Web audio/video media players, exclusive subscribe tools, podcasting SEO features and more.
+PowerPress is the No. 1 Podcasting plugin for WordPress.
+Developed by podcasters for podcasters; features include Simple and Advanced modes, multiple audio/video player options, subscribe to podcast tools, podcast SEO features, and more!
+Fully supports iTunes, Google Play, Stitcher, and Blubrry Podcasting directories, as well as all podcast applications and clients.

 = Simple Mode =
-PowerPress's Simple Mode will walk you through setting up your podcast in 3 easy steps.
-Overwhelmed at any time, simply switch to Simple Mode to configure only the essential features to podcast.
+If you are just getting started or feel overwelmed with all the settings and options, switch to Simple mode!
+PowerPress's Simple Mode will walk you through getting started in 3 easy steps.

+1. Setup your Podcast quickly with only the essential settings
+1. Create your first Episode
+1. Submit your podcast to iTunes

+When you're ready you can switch to Advanced mode to tap into all the options professionals would want.

 =  PowerPress Key Features  =
-- Full iTunes support: Adds iTunes compliant podcast feeds to your WordPress blog.
+- Full iTunes & Google Play support: Adds iTunes compliant podcast feeds to your WordPress site.
 - Integrated HTML5 Media Players: Audio/video Web players with embed support from sites such as YouTube.
 - Subscribe tools: Create subscribe page with our exclusive subscribe shortcode embed and subscribe sidebar widget optimized for responsive websites, high-resolution screens and Apple Retina displays.
 - Podcasting SEO: Improve discovery of your podcast on search engines such as Google, and with the iTunes podcast directory.
-- Media modifiers: Easily add, modify and remove podcasts from blog posts and pages.
-- Migration tools: Quickly migrate from PodPress, Blogger or Movable Type without losing episodes.
+- Migration tools: Quickly migrate from PodPress, TGS Podcasting, Seriously Simple Podcasting, Blogger or Movable Type without losing episodes.
 - Multi-podcast support: Create separate podcasts by category (Category Podcasting) or by media format (Podcast Channels).
 - Post type and taxonomy podcasting: Create podcasts from custom post types and taxonomies.
 - *Media Statistics: Get FREE Blubrry Media Statistics from your WordPress dashboard.
-- Languages supported: English, Danish, French, Simplified Chinese, Italian, Romanian, Russian, Brazilian Portuguese ([Want to translate PowerPress?](http://create.blubrry.com/resources/powerpress/advanced-tools-and-options/translating-powerpress/))

-*The Blubrry basic statistics service is FREE.
-Our [Premium Statistics Service](https://secure.blubrry.com/podcast-statistics-premium/), which includes [RawVoice Certified Statistics](http://create.blubrry.com/resources/podcast-media-download-statistics/rawvoice-certified/), U.S. downloads, trending and exporting, is available for $5 month.

-= Become a PowerPress Patron! =
-Help support your favorite podcasting plugin via Patreon.
-[Visit Blubrry's Patreon page](https://www.patreon.com/blubrry?ty=h)
+- Multi-languages and locales: See [PowerPress in your language](http://create.blubrry.com/resources/powerpress/powerpress-language/) for details.

 = Includes Full Google Play Music Support! =
 Blubrry PowerPress 6.1+ fully supports Google Play Music podcast directory.
 Upgrade to PowerPress 6.1 then submit your podcast to [Google Play Music](http://g.co/podcastportal).

 = Includes Full iTunes Support!  =
-Blubrry PowerPress fully supports iTunes, which set the standard and is required for podcasting.
+Blubrry PowerPress fully supports iTunes, which is required for podcasting.
 PowerPress comes with the following iTunes specific features:

 * iTunes compliant podcast feeds: The appropriate tags are added to your feeds so your iTunes listing looks great.
 * Optimized iTunes summary: Converts your blog-post content to a format suited for viewing in iTunes ([learn more](http://create.blubrry.com/resources/powerpress/powerpress-settings/itunes/)).